-Michelangelo, was born in the heart of the Renaissance movement, at exactly the right place – Florence.
+Michelangelo was born in the heart of the Renaissance movement, at exactly the right place – Florence.
 But, despite being at the heart of the Renaissance, Florence was undergoing tremendous political turmoil.
-His first patrons, the de Medici’s, lost power and Michelangelo was forced to look elsewhere for commissions.
+His first patrons, the de’ Medicis, lost power and Michelangelo was forced to look elsewhere for commissions.
 In 1496, he travelled to Rome where he began a long relationship of doing commissions for the Popes who were making St Peter’s Basilica a pinnacle of Western art.
-It was in 1496, that he began work on his beloved Pieta, commissioned by a French cardinal-diplomat, Jean Bilheres.
-The Pieta is a tender and compassionate sculpture of the Virgin Mary, nursing her crucified son – Jesus Christ.
-The sculpture captured so much power and tender emotion his reputation rose rapidly.
+It was in 1496 that he began work on his beloved Pietà, commissioned by a French cardinal-diplomat, Jean Bilhères.
+The Pietà is a tender and compassionate sculpture of the Virgin Mary, holding her crucified son Jesus Christ.
+The sculpture captured so much power and tender emotion that his reputation rose rapidly.

-His next most famous sculpture was his huge undertaking of a life size David.
+His next most famous sculpture was his huge undertaking of a life-size David.
 This was hewn from a huge block of marble dragged down from a nearby Florentine mine.
-Michelangelo created a masterpiece – a perfection of the human form – and most agreed, Michelangelo had surpassed the classic predecessors.
+Michelangelo created a masterpiece, a perfection of the human form, and many agreed that Michelangelo had surpassed his classic predecessors.
 David was put pride of place in front of the seat of Florentine government.

-Michelangelo was a contemporary of the other sublime artist of his generation – the genius of Leonardo da Vinci.
+Michelangelo was a contemporary of the other sublime artist of his generation, the genius Leonardo da Vinci.
 However, with Michelangelo’s short temper and pride, the two had a difficult relationship.
-At one time, the Florentine government wanted the two genius’ of art to work side by side – each painting a side of a council chamber.
+At one time, the Florentine government wanted the two genius’ of art to work side by side, each painting a side of a council chamber.
 But, it was not a success and neither finished.

 This was a huge undertaking.
-Initially the Pope suggested scenes from the New Testament, but, Michelangelo chose the Old Testament with its great variety of characters and dramatic scenes.
-The project took four years to complete and involved Michelangelo working in awkward positions painting through great neck pain.
+Initially the Pope suggested scenes from the New Testament, but Michelangelo chose the Old Testament with its great variety of characters and dramatic scenes.
+The project took four years to complete and involved Michelangelo working in awkward positions, continuing to paint although he suffered from intense neck pain.

 – Michelangelo as quoted in Speeches & Presentations Unzipped (2007) by Lori Rozakis, p.
 71